RetroAbstract/rssguard/resources/docs/Documentation.md

 rssguard.exe "https://archlinux.org/feeds/news"
 ```

-In order to easily add the feed directly from your web browser of choice, without copying and pasting the URL manually, you have to "open" RSS Guard "with" feed URL passed as an argument.
-There are [browser extensions](https://addons.mozilla.org/en-US/firefox/addon/open-with/) which will allow you to do it.
+In order to easily add the feed directly from your web browser of choice, without copying and pasting the URL manually, you have to "open" RSS Guard "with" the feed URL passed as an argument.
+There are [browser extensions](https://addons.mozilla.org/en-US/firefox/addon/open-with/) that allow you to do this.

 ## For Contributors <a id="contrib"></a>

 ### Donations <a id="donat"></a>
-You can support author of RSS Guard via [donations](https://github.com/sponsors/martinrotter).
+You can support the creator of RSS Guard via [GitHub](https://github.com/sponsors/martinrotter), [PayPal](https://www.paypal.me/martinrot), [Patreon](patreon.com/martinrotter) and [LiberaPay](https://liberapay.com/martinrotter).

 ### Compiling RSS Guard <a id="compil"></a>
 RSS Guard is a C++ application.
 All common build instructions can be found at the top of [CMakeLists.txt](https://github.com/martinrotter/rssguard/blob/master/CMakeLists.txt).